Cameron under pressure over Britain's crowded runways

 Either way, the industry is frustrated.

-In a strongly worded report, former deputy prime minister Michael Heseltine criticised the government’s aviation policy, saying it was holding back economic growth.
+In a strongly worded report, former deputy prime minister Michael Heseltine criticized the government’s aviation policy, saying it was holding back economic growth.

 “The world is increasingly competitive and we have to respond to that or we will slip gradually down the world’s growth league tables,” he said.